create3000/x_ite/docs/_posts/tutorials/sensing-viewer-actions.md

 }
 ```

-## A sample use of a TouchSensor node
+## A Sample Use of a TouchSensor Node

 ### XML Encoding